Bangkok is an amazing city where you’ll find everything you want and more.

 Then, once you get in the city, look for the nearest Super Rich branch to exchange your cash.
 They usually get the best exchange rate in Bangkok.

 3. Airport transfer

 Both airports in Bangkok have an area where you can grab a taxi.
 They have to put the meter, but you will have to pay for the highway (30฿ to 100฿ depending on where you go) and the airport fee (50฿).

 So don’t be surprised if you end up paying up to 400 or 500฿ for the trip.
 It is the normal price.

-And if you want a VIP airport transfer or need Fast Track Immigration, you can contact First Class Bangkok to arrange everything for you.
+And if you want a VIP airport transfer or need Fast Track Immigration, contact Party Bangkok to arrange everything for you.